-B1.5 Direct Shear
+Direct Shear

-Direct shear tests were performed on three (3) relatively undisturbed samples at soaked moisture conditions.
+Direct shear test was performed on five (5) representative ring sample at soaked moisture conditions.
 For each test, three samples contained in brass sampler rings were placed, one at a time, directly into the test apparatus and subjected to a range of normal loads appropriate for the anticipated conditions.
-The samples were then sheared at a constant strain rate of 0.01 inch/minute.
+The samples were then sheared at a constant strain rate of 0.025 inch/minute.
 Shear deformation was recorded until a maximum of about 0.50-inch shear displacement was achieved.
 Ultimate strength was selected from the shear-stress deformation data and plotted to determine the shear strength parameters.
+For test data, including sample density and moisture content, see Drawing No. B-3, Direct Shear Test Results, and in the following table: